dani8439/js_advanced_concepts/Section2/notes.md

 ```

 Using this pattern, we can run asynchronous code.
 Whenever we get tasks that may take a long time, we can send that off to the browser, the browser can run that in the background, in the callback queue and event loop and get it done.

+# Node.js
+Difference between a JS engine, and a JavaScript runtime.

+A js file is like musical notes.
+Ways for us to write music/write programming.

+JS engine is like the musician or the composer.
+That person can read the music and make sense of it and understand it.

+JS runtime is the whole package where we have the musician, but also give them the musical notes and all the tools to play the music.

+If we're able to have different JS runtimes, what do you think Node.js is?
+Is it a programming language?
+A JS engine?
+Is it a runtime?
+It's a JS runtime.
+It's not a language.
+It's a runtime.

+Up until 2009, JS was just run in the browser.
+But node.js was created based on C++, that provides this runtime for us.
+The Node.js runtime looks very similiar to our browser based runtime.

+V8 engine, and event loop, our callback queue.
+It does a little more than our web browser runtime.